Jospaul/jmeter-ai/README.md

 Feather Wand applies intelligent filtering to the available models to ensure you only see relevant chat models in the dropdown:

 - **OpenAI Models**: Filters out audio, TTS, whisper, davinci, search, transcribe, realtime, and instruct models to show only GPT chat models.
-- **Claude Models**: Shows only the latest available Claude models.
+- **Claude Models via Bedrock**: Shows only Claude models available through AWS Bedrock.

 This filtering ensures that you only see models that are compatible with the chat interface and appropriate for JMeter-related tasks.